phatgolo/GameTutorial/README.md

 #### Open Visual Studio Code

-You can also start apps from the terminal, the Visual Studio Code app you installed earlyer can be started with the `code` command.
+You can also start apps from the terminal, the Visual Studio Code app you installed earlier can be started with the `code` command.
 You need to pass the current directory to `code`, you do that with the `.` argument.
 You need a space (` `) between the command and the argument.

 ```shell
 W:\game>code .